ntop/ntopng/doc/src/alerts/local_network_checks.rst

 Checks for Egress Traffic Bytes exceed.

-Egress traffic is network traffic that begins inside of a network and passes through its routers to a destination somewhere outside.
-The system notifies In case the Egress Bytes delta exceeds the threshold.
+Egress traffic is network traffic that begins inside of a network and passes through its routers to an outside destination.
+The system notifies in case the Egress Bytes delta exceeds the threshold.

 The alert is sent when the egress traffic bytes exceeds.